cockroachlabs-field/store-demo/terraform/README.md

 ## Building the Cluster
 1) Create a Google Cloud [Service Account Key](https://cloud.google.com/docs/authentication/getting-started) and download it as a `.json` file called `gcp-account.json` and place it in this directory.

 2) Create a file called `store-demo.tfvars` and place it in this directory.
 Contents of the file must include the following required variables with values appropriate for your environment.
-For additional configuration options see [variables.tf](variables.tf)
+For additional configuration options see [variables.tf](variables.tf).
 ```hcl-terraform
 gcp_project_name = "your gcp project name"
 gcp_user = "your gcp username"